suleymanrubark/bare-metal-uart-isr/README.md

 # UART Driver with ISR
-## ISR for RX Functionality only not DMA
+## ISR for RX Functionality only.
+No DMA support
 This driver uses Interrupt to transmit data